awsdocs/amazon-sagemaker-developer-guide/doc_source/API_ResourceConfig.md

 Required: Yes

  **VolumeKmsKeyId**   <a name="SageMaker-Type-ResourceConfig-VolumeKmsKeyId"></a>
-The Amazon Resource Name \(ARN\) of a AWS Key Management Service key that Amazon SageMaker uses to encrypt data on the storage volume attached to the ML compute instance\(s\) that run the training job\.
+The AWS Key Management Service \(AWS KMS\) key that Amazon SageMaker uses to encrypt data on the storage volume attached to the ML compute instance\(s\) that run the training job\.
+The `VolumeKmsKeyId` can be any of the following formats:
++ // KMS Key ID

+   `"1234abcd-12ab-34cd-56ef-1234567890ab"`
++ // Amazon Resource Name \(ARN\) of a KMS Key

+   `"arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab"`
 Type: String
 Length Constraints: Maximum length of 2048\.
 Required: No